-The value of CURRENT\CONNECTION is stored on the database header page and reset upon restore.
-Since the engine itself is not interested in this value, it is only incremented if the client reads it during a session.
-Hence it is only useful as a unique identifier, not as an indicator of the number of connections since the creation or latest restoration of the database.
-Please note that this will change in Firebird 2.1.
+The value of CURRENT\CONNECTION is stored on the database header page and reset to 0 upon restore.
+Since version 2.1, it is incremented upon every new connection.
+(In previous versions, it was only incremented if the client read it during a session.)
+As a result, CURRENT\CONNECTION now indicates the number of connections since the creation - or most recent restoration - of the database.